Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Numerical Results Analysis

 (2) \textbf{Only AF relay}: A wireless network aided by an two-way AF relay is considered, while $\textbf{A}$ can be obtained by ONS method.

+Table 1 presents the the complexity of the proposed LC-ZF-SCA and ONS-SDP-PSCA schemes directly.
+Clearly, the highest order of LC-ZF-SCA is $\mathcal{O}(N^3+M^3)$ FLOPs while that of ONS-SDP-PSCA is $\mathcal{O}(N^{6.5}+M^2)$ FLOPs.

-Fig. \ref{Complexity} shows the computational complexity of the proposed two methods versus the number $N$ of IRS units with $(M, D1, D$2$, \varepsilon)=($2, 6, 6, 0.1$)$.
-It is obvious that the complexity corresponding to the proposed LC-ZF-SCA and ONS-SDP-PSCA schemes gradually increase as $N$ increase.
+Fig. \ref{Complexity_N} and Fig. \ref{Complexity_M} show the computational complexity of the proposed two methods versus the number $N$ of IRS units with $(M, D1, D2, \varepsilon)=($2, 6, 6, 0.1$)$ and the number $M$ of AF relay antennas with $(N, D1, D2, \varepsilon)=($256, 6, 6, 0.1$)$.
+It is obvious that the complexity corresponding to the proposed LC-ZF-SCA and ONS-SDP-PSCA schemes gradually increase as $N$ and $M$ increase.
 Furthermore, since the optimization variables are matrices, the complexity of ONS-SDP-PSCA method is much higher than that of LC-ZF-SCA method with vector optimization variables.
-When $N$ goes to large scale, the complexity gap between LC-ZF-SCA and ONS-SDP-PSCA widens.

 Fig. \ref{Iteration} verifies the convergence of the proposed LC-ZF-SCA and ONS-SDP-PSCA methods at $P=$ 15dBm and $P=$ 30dBm, respectively.
 From Fig. \ref{Iteration}, it is clearly visible that the proposed LC-ZF-SCA and ONS-SDP-PSCA methods can gradually converge to the rate ceil within several iterations for different $P$.
 For the proposed two schemes, their convergence rates at $P=$ 15dBm are much faster than those at $P=$ 30dBm.
 Besides, the convergence rate of ONS-SDP-PSCA scheme is faster than that of LC-ZF-SCA method for different $P$.
 Therefore, we can draw a conclusion that the proposed LC-ZF-SCA and ONS-SDP-PSCA methods are effective and feasible.